xma711/notebook/machine_learning/other_notes.md

 we can always find a function from the hypothesis class to represent this mapping.

 With m points, there are 2^m possible functions.
-(the m points are in the X domain, labels in the Y codomain, and a function is something that maps each point in X to a label in Y.
+(the m points are in the X domain, labels in the Y co-domain, and a function is something that maps each point in X to a label in Y.
 As each point can be mapped to 1 or -1, there are 2^m possible functions.)